xiaywang/xiaywang.github.io/_teaching/2020-fall-mlfobci.md

 ---

 Course co-responsible and lecturer at Integrated Systems Laboratory from 2020 to 2022.\
-This course was created by Michael Hersche and I in 2020.
+This course was jointly created by Michael Hersche and I in 2020.
 We created the lecture slides and designed the lab exercises.
 I then led the course until 2022.\
 This course teaches signal processing and machine learning techniques applied to brain-computer interfaces by having hands-on experience in brain signal acquisition, data processing, feature extraction, and machine learning.